-The federal government has distributed Pell Grants to students in need for over 50 years.
+The federal government has distributed Pell Grants to students in need for over 50 years, an alternative to private loans.

 When students fill out the Free Application for Federal Student Aid (FAFSA), the Department of Education (DOE) determines the student’s eligibility for the program.
 Then, when the student is accepted into a postsecondary school, they receive a financial aid award letter informing them how much money they qualify for through the Pell Grant program.